 June – July 2019 (2 Groups)

-Natural Dye Demonstrations + European Dye Traditions + Medieval Tapestries + History of Trade from East to West + Modern Organic Chemistry
+Natural Dye Demonstrations Workshop (5 days) + European Dye Traditions to Modern Organic Chemistry + Medieval Tapestries to Contemporary Textile + Paleolithic Landscape to Trade from East to West

 Led by Yoshiko I. Wada